What are the pros and cons of being a real estate agent?

-Ask any agent whether they love their job, and they’re likely to glow.
-Being a real estate agent isn’t for everyone — but those who love it really love it.
+Ask any agent whether they love their job and are likely to glow.
+Being a real estate agent isn’t for everyone — but those who love it love it.
 Here’s why.

 You have the potential to make a lot of money.

 Let’s be blunt.

 The most obvious pro of a real estate license is that you can make a lot of money if you’re good at it.

 In today’s market, you can be very successful with the right skills and knowledge.
 Even if someone loves a job, they’re not likely to stay at that job unless they’re getting paid.